symbol/symbol-docs/source/guides/transaction/atomic-cross-chain-swap-between-NEM-public-and-private-chain.rst

         :start-after:  /* start block 07 */
         :end-before: /* end block 07 */

 8. The proof is revealed in the public chain.
-Bob picks the proof and announces the :ref:`SecretProofTransaction <secret-proof-transaction>` TX4 to the private chain.
+Bob picks the proof and announces the **SecretProofTransaction TX4** to the **private chain**.

 .. example-code::